Privacy Policy

 Direct Marketing Requests

 California Civil Code Section 1798.83 permits you, if you are a California resident, to request certain information regarding disclosure of Personal Information (defined below) to third parties for their direct marketing purposes.
 To make such a request, please send an e-mail to [email protected] or write us at Privacy Officer, HealthEquity, Inc., 121 W. Scenic Pointe Drive, Draper, UT 84020.

 Do Not Track Settings

 Cal.
 Bus.
 And Prof. Code Section 22575 also requires us to notify you how we deal with the “Do Not Track” settings in your browser.
 As of the effective date listed above, there is no commonly accepted response for Do Not Track signals initiated by browsers.
-Therefore, Further by HealthEquity’s system does not respond to the Do Not Track settings.
+Therefore, HealthEquity’s system does not respond to the Do Not Track settings.
 Do Not Track is a privacy preference you can set in your web browser to indicate that you do not want certain information about your web page visits tracked and collected across websites.
 For more details, including how to turn on Do Not Track, visit www.donottrack.us.

 This California Privacy Notice is intended to supplement our other privacy notices available here.